UPDATED: 11:00 am Jan 12

 ** preseason or unreported snowfall to date measured by NYSkiBlog

-† unreported snow observed at HQ
+† unreported or underreported snow observed at HQ

 ∫ includes sleet, fz rn or rain